Understanding Child Support in North Carolina

 - “Extraordinary expenses” paid on behalf of a child, which can include things like expenses for visitation-related travel or private school tuition

-In addition, the basic child support schedule established in the guideline doesn’t apply if you and your separated spouse’s combined gross income is more than $300,000 per year ($25,000 per month).
+In addition, as of January 2023, the basic child support schedule established in the guideline doesn’t apply if you and your separated spouse’s combined gross income is more than $480,000 per year ($40,000 per month).
 In these cases, the court will exercise its judgment and set support at an amount that meets the child’s reasonable needs.

 Local court rules establish how you’ll need to prove your income and the child’s monthly needs and expenses for child support purposes.
-In most counties in North Carolina, one or both parents must file a financial affidavit using a specific form.
+In Mecklenburg County, both parents must file a financial affidavit using a specific form.

-Some counties also require additional documentation to verify the figures in the financial affidavit, such as pay stubs, receipts, and checkbook registers, so you should start saving any documentation of your income and expenses if you’re going through divorce proceedings or think that divorce may be a possibility in the near future.
+Mecklenburg County also requires additional documentation to verify the figures in the financial affidavit, such as pay stubs, bank statements, tax returns, and receipts, so you should start saving any documentation of your income and expenses if you’re going through divorce proceedings or think that divorce may be a possibility.

 Are Child Support Payments Fixed Forever?